OpenFn/docs/docs/job-writing-guide.md

 const x = a.b?.();
 ```

-You can combine optional chaning with the wonderfully named "nullish coalescing"
+You can combine optional chaning with the wonderfully named **"nullish
-operator.
-This works a bit like a ternary expression or an or - if anything to
+coalescing"** operator.
+This works a bit like a ternary expression or an or - if
-left of the operator returns null or undefined, the value to the right will be
+anything to left of the operator returns `null` or `undefined`, the value to the
-returned.
+right will be returned.

 ```js
 const x = a.b?.c?.d?.e ??
 22;